prateek-peerislands/peer-ai-mongo-migrator/README.md

 ## 🚀 What Makes This Special?

-**PeerAI MongoMigrator** is not just another database migration tool.
-It's an **intelligent agent** that understands your intent through advanced LLM-based semantic analysis, making database operations as natural as having a conversation with a database expert.
+**PeerAI MongoMigrator** is an intelligent agent that understands your intent through advanced LLM-based semantic analysis, making database operations as natural as having a conversation with a database expert.

 ### 🧠 **LLM-Powered Intent Understanding**
 - **Semantic Intent Recognition**: Understands what you want even without exact keywords